 McDonald’s promises that its patties are made of 100% beef and free from preservatives or fillers.
 And being the largest fast-food company globally, its standards are regularly tested for efficacy and food quality.

 Horse meat may not be a thing in the US, but it is very much savored in other countries worldwide.
-In fact, the first domesticated horses, more than 5,000 years ago, were supposedly a source of food for the natives.
+In fact, the first domesticated horses, more than 5,000 years ago, were supposedly kept as a food source.

 Raising horses for slaughter is a mainstream business in many countries.
 One estimate states that almost five million horses are slaughtered each year for meat consumption throughout the world.
 Nearly half of the global horse meat is produced in Asia, and about 25% is produced in the Americas (mostly from Mexico)